 There is no legal difference between FAR termination for cause vs default.
 A government default termination appeal can be heard at the respective Board of Contract Appeals or the U.S. Court of Federal Claims.
 There are specific deadlines to file your appeal.
 Read more on how appeal courts look at contract T4D cases.

-Contract Termination for Cause vs Convenience – Tips
+Contract Termination for Default vs Convenience – Tips

 Keep all records: To avoid problems, keep records of communications with the government.
 As stated earlier, the difference between termination for cause vs convenience is very fact-based.